dwainscheeren/dwains-dashboard-blueprints/page-blueprints/HolidaysBirthdays/README.md

-# Birthdays and Holodays Blueprint
+# Birthdays and Holidays Blueprint

 ## Installation of this Blueprint
 - Install atomic-calendar-revive from [HACS]